CWanamaker is an engineer, thinker, and philosopher ready to explore all facets of life.

 Changing the direction of an organization is not something that is easy to complete.
 In fact, one study suggests that more than 70% of organizational changes fail.
 There are many reasons for this.
-Fortunately, the issue of change management has been studied at great length; industry experts have come up with many methods that outline the process to transform an organization.
+Fortunately, the issue of change management has been studied at great length; industry experts have come up with many methods that outline the process of transforming an organization.
 Two of the most common methods in use today are John Kotter's 8-step method and Prosci's 3-phase method.
 Both methods have proven track records.
-In this article I will discuss an overview of each method and provide a brief comparison of the two.
+In this article, I will discuss an overview of each method and provide a brief comparison of the two.

 John Kotter's 8 Steps to Change

 Introduced in the 1995 book Leading Change, the author and Harvard business professor John Kotter's 8-step process for change is a world-renowned methodology for transforming modern organizations.
 In a fast-paced world, keeping organizations relevant and efficient requires constant transformation and adjustment.
 Kotter's 8-step process is a great method for implementing and managing change in a way that can sustainably transform organizations.
-The components to Kotter's change management model are described in detail below.
+The components of Kotter's change management model are described in detail below.